totaljs/modules/code/readme.md

 code_token   : 123456
 ```

-- `code_url` is API endpoint for communicating between Total.js Code Editor and your app
+- `code_url` is an API endpoint for communicating between Total.js Code Editor and your app
 - `code_token` is a security element (optional)